-The Monk Seal is about 2.5 m. long and weights around 300 kilos.
-Its skin is covered by short shiny hair in striking black or brown hues on its back, with lighter colors on its underside.
+The Monk Seal is about 2.5 m. long and weights around 300 kilos. short shiny hair cover its skin, in striking black or brown hues on its back, with lighter colors on its underside.
 Reproduction takes 10 months, and the animal feeds on a variety of fish, octopus and squids.
-For this reason the seal has been and still is in competition with fisherman, who often cause its death.
+For this reason, the seal has been and still is in competition with fishermen, who often cause its death.
 An organization, MOM, (see: mom.gr ) has an efficient team to prevent extinction, and surely needs help.
 See also the EU Natura 2000 project.
-The seal is also in the island of Kimolos.

 Milos Friends of the Animals

-We are a non-profit organization that relies solely on donations and volunteer work.
-We also operate a winter feeding program in some areas where colonies of cats remain after visitors have gone home.
+Milos Friends of the Animals is a non-profit organization that relies solely on donations and volunteer work.
+We also operate a winter feeding program in some areas where colonies of cats remain after tourist have gone home.

 By the end of 2O17 nearly 1200 cats and dogs have been taken care of, some of whom have been adopted and given good homes in Greece and abroad.